Frequently Asked Questions

 San Francisco; London

-Shannon Yavorsky is the head of Orrick’s global Cyber, Privacy & Data Innovation group and a leading authority on United States (U.S.) and European (EU) privacy, cybersecurity and artificial intelligence (AI) issues.
-She is uniquely qualified in California, England and Wales and helps global companies navigate the increasingly complex global privacy, cybersecurity and artificial intelligence regulatory landscape.
+Shannon is uniquely qualified in California, England and Wales and helps global companies navigate the increasingly complex global privacy, cybersecurity and AI regulatory landscape.

-Shannon also helps clients undertake comprehensive privacy, cybersecurity and artificial intelligence risk assessments, evaluates privacy, security and artificial intelligence risks in corporate transactions and drafts and negotiates data-related contracts.
-She advises clients on cross-border data transfers, data breaches and developing global privacy and artificial intelligence compliance programs.
+Shannon helps clients undertake comprehensive privacy, cybersecurity and AI risk assessments, evaluates privacy, security and AI risks in corporate transactions and drafts and negotiates data-related contracts.
+She advises clients on cross-border data transfers, data breaches and developing global privacy and AI compliance programs.